neuro-team-femto/cleese/docs/docs/tutorials/morphing.md

 As a first step, we'll use the `PhaseVocoder` engine's ability to stretch sounds along arbitrary temporal contours in order to morph the duration of the two words.

-### Compute the duration transformation needed to convert source to target
+### Analyse source and target speed contours, and find the transformation needed to convert one into the other

 First, let's load the two sounds using the `PhaseVocoder.wav_read` utility function.
 Arbitrarily, let's choose our source file (the one to be transformed) to be the question intonation, and our target file the statement/answer intonation.